 George Harrison – Something

 Although one of the quieter ones in The Beatles, George Harrison still wrote successful songs, which include “Something”.
 This song was even awarded Best Song in 1969 by the Ivor Novello Awards.
 George’s inspiration for this creation is his then wife, Pattie Boyd, an English model.
 She was his inspiration for George’s others songs “If I Needed Someone” and “For You Blue”.
 The two subsequently got divorced in 1977.

 Eric Clapton – Wonderful Tonight, Layla

-Proof that musical men are easily smitten with Pattie Boyd is by being an inspiration for not just one, but several of their songs.
-After Pattie Boyd got divorced with George Harrison in 1977, she married his friend Eric Clapton two years later.
+Proof that musical men are easily smitten with Pattie Boyd is evident, considering she has been an inspiration for not just one, but several songs.
+After Pattie Boyd got divorced from George Harrison in 1977, she married his friend Eric Clapton two years later.
 She was Clapton’s inspiration for his songs “Layla” and “Wonderful Tonight” how inspiring can one get?

 The song “Layla” was also written by Clapton with “The Story of Layla and Majnun” in mind.
 It’s about a boy who falls head over heels in love with a girl he can never be with, which drove him out of his wits.
 This is probably what Clapton was feeling for Pattie Boyd at that time.
 She has driven him hopelessly and madly in love!